Visiting Distant Neighbors in Graph Convolutional Networks: Abstract

 \section{Abstract}

-We extend the graph convolutional network method for deep learning on graph data to higher order in terms of neighboring nodes.
-In order to construct representations for a node in a graph, in addition to the features of the node and its immediate neighboring nodes, we also include more distant nodes in the calculations.
-In experimenting with a number of publicly available citation graph datasets, we show that this higher order neighbor visiting pays off by outperforming the original model especially when we have a limited number of available labeled data points for the training of the model.
+In this study, we expand the graph convolutional network layers for deep learning on graphs to higher order in terms of neighboring nodes.
+As a result, when constructing representations for a node in a graph for downstream tasks, in addition to the features of the node and its immediate neighboring nodes, we also include more distant nodes in the aggregations with tunable importance parameters.
+In experimenting with a number of standard benchmark graph datasets, we demonstrate how this higher order neighbor visiting pays off by outperforming the original model especially when we have a limited number of available labeled data points for the training of the model. \keywords{graph neural networks, representation learning, deep learning}